https-deeplearning-ai/machine-learning-engineering-for-production-public/week1-ungraded-lab/README.md

 git clone git@github.com:https-deeplearning-ai/MLEP-public.git
 ```

+If you are unsure which method to use for cloning, use the first one.

 The `cd` command allows you to change directories.
 Assuming you are at the directory where you issued the cloning command, type the following on your terminal.
 ```bash
 cd MLEP-public/week1-ungraded-lab